 Mike Melvin is passionate about volunteering.
 He works as a volunteer coordinator for Aberdeen Council for Voluntary Organisations (ACVO), which supports Aberdeen’s third sector.
 Melvin, 47, also dedicates much of his free time to volunteering locally.

-Melvin has also signed up to the Scotland Cares COVID-19 volunteering programme and the Dear Friend initiative in Aberdeen.
+Melvin has also signed up to the Scotland Cares COVID-19 volunteering program and the Dear Friend initiative in Aberdeen.
 This involves writing letters to care home residents or to those who feel isolated.
-The letters, which are handwritten or sent through an internet form are approved by staff and then passed on to those who have signed up to the programme.
+The letters, which are handwritten or sent through an internet form are approved by staff and then passed on to those who have signed up for the program.
 “I write about myself, about what I am doing every day.
 I tell them about my work and what I watch on TV, like old football games, about the things I enjoy.
 It is more important than ever to find ways to support each other during these hard times,” said Melvin.

 The coronavirus pandemic has seen a rapid rise in grassroots activities known as “spontaneous volunteering”.
-Many people feel a need to offer help to neighbours or to set up local initiatives.
+Many people feel a need to offer help to neighbors or to set up local initiatives.
 Sarah Dobbie, 27, is one of them.
 Dobbie, a human rights lawyer, lives in Hampstead, North London.
 “Because of the nature of my work, it felt very hypocritical to go into isolation, work from home and care about other communities somewhere far away, but not know anything about the person next door,” she said.